Skip to main content

 Built-in Q&A tools

 The Q&A knowledge base (nextks_qa) is a built-in service that is always available through the NextKS MCP.
 It does not appear as a connector in the dashboard — it is automatically included when the agent calls gateway_list_services.
-The 14 Q&A tools cover the full ticket lifecycle: creating tickets, submitting and accepting answers, managing participants, searching the knowledge base, and more.
-For full documentation, see Q&A Tickets.
+The 13 Q&A tools cover the full ticket lifecycle: creating tickets, submitting and accepting answers, managing participants, and more.
+For knowledge-base search across Q&A, meeting minutes, memos, and your own private content, use the gateway_search_kb meta-tool (see the example above).
+For full Q&A documentation, see Q&A Tickets.

 Managing connectors